salsita/shishito/README.md

 # Salsa WebQA

-Salsa WebQA is test module for integration testing with Selenium Webdriver & Python.
+Salsa WebQA is module for web application and browser extension integration testing with Selenium Webdriver & Python.
 It runs tests using included libraries and generates nice test results output.

 ## Features

 * runs python Selenium Webdriver tests via PyTest
 * easy configuration for local and remote (BrowserStack) test execution
+* support browser extensions testing through Selenium
 * contains useful test libraries
 * generates HTML test results report (with screenshots for failed tests)
 * designed to be used as a module (by multiple projects if needed)